1sarthakbhardwaj/elaris/README.md

-# Elaris AI - Landing Page
+# Elaris Labs - Landing Page

-This is the marketing website for Elaris AI.
-It showcases the features and agents of the Elaris AI Creative Suite.
+This is the marketing website for Elaris Labs.
+It showcases the features and agents of the Elaris Labs Creative Suite.

 ## Getting Started